stkent/stkent.github.io/_posts/2020-06-14-pushing-to-a-differently-named-branch.md

 I create branches much less frequently than I update them, so I consider this trade-off acceptable.

-[^1]: For example, GitHub Pages [currently requires that website source code be kept on the `master` branch](https://web.archive.org/web/20200615013912/https://help.github.com/en/github/working-with-github-pages/about-github-pages#publishing-sources-for-github-pages-sites):
+[^1]: For example, as of June 2020, GitHub Pages [required that website source code be kept on the `master` branch](https://web.archive.org/web/20200615013912/https://help.github.com/en/github/working-with-github-pages/about-github-pages#publishing-sources-for-github-pages-sites){:new_tab}:
     > The default publishing source for user and organization sites is the master branch.
 If the repository for your user or organization site has a master branch, your site will publish automatically from that branch. **You cannot choose a different publishing source for user or organization sites.**